 What Else Should I Know?

-therapist on your CF team about the right kind of exercise for you.
+Besides the right diet, exercise can help support better lung health, mood, and quality of life.
+Talk to your doctor or the physical therapist on your CF team about the right kind of exercise for you.